PETS OF WEEK: Mazi and Night Rider

-Mazi is an exuberant 1-year-old Pit Bull Terrier mix looking for a stable family to share her zest for life with.
+Mazi is an exuberant 1-year-old pit bull terrier mix looking for a stable family to share her zest for life.
 She is house trained and gets along well with most other dogs and older kids and has lived with them before.
 Her perfect day involves playing in the yard, running around with friends, and then sprawling out like a couch potato with her new best buds.
 She is spayed and fully vaccinated.

 For more information, visit saukhumane.org or call 608-356-2520.